 As you can see through Barb’s experience, when cancer impacts your life, the smallest things can make a world of difference.
 Our job as 13 11 20 Cancer Nurses is to help guide people like Barb through this challenging time at any stage of a cancer journey—we are here to show you compassion, ease your worries, empower you, or just be with you.

-In the past year alone, we have provided 170 breast prostheses to South Australian women following their breast surgery; helped countless caller’s access face to face counselling; and aided in connecting regional South Australians with over 23,000 nights of accommodation at the Cancer Council SA Lodges.
+In the past year alone, we supplied 170 South Australian women with breast prostheses following their breast surgery; helped countless caller’s access face to face counselling; and aided in connecting regional South Australians with over 23,000 nights of accommodation at the Cancer Council SA Lodges.

 Furthermore, around one third of Cancer Council SA requests for financial and practical assistance last year were from South Australians with a diagnosis of breast cancer, just like Barb.